-Many Effectively Wild listeners may agree with Sam that the weekly email shows are their favorite part of the podcast.
+Many Effectively Wild listeners would probably agree with Sam that the weekly email shows are their favorite part of the podcast.
 So while EW Rewind handles the in-depth analysis of each episode’s topics from the first one on, we’ll also have a series of email show recaps, giving a rundown of each email, and making for a handy reference guide.
-Think of it as the crunchberry-only version of Cap’n Crunch.

 On Nov 5, 2012, during the show’s first offseason, Ben and Sam first announced the weekly reader email episode format.
 The plan was to have them on Wednesdays, but (in an unwitting tie-in to the democratic nature of the email shows) the first email ended up being discussed the next day, Election Day.
 The first full version would come after that, in episode 78.

 Intro sound: A bear growls, a man urges “No, Ben, no!” and chaos ensues.